The Bankrate promise

 Frequently asked questions

-Historically, mining activity has occurred across the United States, but there are some areas in which mining has been significantly more prevalent.
-According to the EPA, the agency has identified a total of 33 states where there are abandoned mines.
-However, there are certain states that have a higher chance of homes being built near abandoned clay and coal mines, which comes with a higher risk of mine subsidence.
-These states include Colorado, Illinois, Indiana, Kentucky, Ohio, Pennsylvania, West Virginia and Wyoming.
+Historically, mining activity has occurred across the United States, but there are some areas in which mining is significantly more prevalent.
+According to the EPA, 33 states have identified abandoned mines, but some are closer to residential areas than others.
+States with a larger number of residential structures near abandoned mines include Colorado, Illinois, Indiana, Kentucky, Missouri, Ohio, Pennsylvania and West Virginia.

-When purchasing a home, the seller, or property owners, may be required by law to disclose the property is affected by mine subsidence.
-If a disclosure is not available, some states offer search options online where you can put in your exact location and find out if your property is affected.
-Or, if you live in an area that is prone to mine subsidence, you may want to look for signs of the problem.
+When purchasing a home, the seller or property owners may be required by law to disclose whether the property is affected by mine subsidence.
+If a disclosure is not available, you may be able to use EPA maps or state search options to identify potential subsidence.
+Some states even have online tools where you can put in your exact location and find out if your property is affected.
+Or, if you live in an area prone to mine subsidence, you may want to look for signs of the problem.
 In many cases, the first signs of damage could be cracks in the foundation and sagging walls.
-Other common signs are uneven floors, doors and windows, and shifting walls.
+Other common signs are sinkholes, cracks in the ground, uneven floors, doors and windows, and shifting walls.
 Damage to the electrical system, including short circuits, could be another sign.